React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 React Hooks Best Practices

-2. Only call hooks from React functions — Use them in functional components or custom hooks.
+2. Only call hooks from React functions — Use them in functional components or custom hooks, never in regular JavaScript functions.

-4. Specify complete dependency arrays — Use the react-hooks/exhaustive-deps ESLint rule.
+4. Specify complete dependency arrays — Use the react-hooks/exhaustive-deps ESLint rule to catch missing dependencies.

-6. Extract custom hooks early — If a component has complex hook logic, extract it into a named custom hook.
+6. Extract custom hooks early — If a component has complex hook logic, extract it into a named custom hook for readability and reuse.

-7. Clean up side effects — Always return a cleanup function from useEffect for subscriptions, timers, or event listeners.
+7. Clean up side effects — Always return a cleanup function from useEffect for subscriptions, timers, or event listeners to prevent memory leaks.

 React Hooks and Modern Design Workflows